A Day in the Life of an Online SJSU Student

 This flexibility provides plenty of options for online students, but it does mean that we have to be self-motivated learners with good time-management skills!
 I schedule my study time and set reminders in a web-based calendar to keep track of my assignment deadlines.

 I also rely on other students in the learning community to help me stay focused.
-Joining student clubs for virtual meet-ups in Second Life or Blackboard Collaborate, connecting with local colleagues at library tours and professional development events, and volunteering in a library or information center are great ways to develop a support network and to make friends in the program.
+Joining student clubs for virtual meet-ups in Second Life or Zoom, connecting with local colleagues at library tours and professional development events, and volunteering in a library or information center are great ways to develop a support network and to make friends in the program.